Caucus: Early usage

 An analogical Latin-type plural "cauci" is occasionally used.

 In the United States

-In United States politics and government, caucus has several distinct but related meanings.
-Members of a political party or subgroup may meet to coordinate members' actions, choose group policy, or nominate candidates for various offices.
+In United States politics and government, caucus has several related but distinct meanings.
+Members of a political party or subgroup may meet to co-ordinate members' actions, choose group policy, or nominate candidates for various offices.

 Caucuses to select election candidates

 There is no provision for the role of political parties in the United States Constitution.
 In the first two presidential elections, the Electoral College handled nominations and elections in 1789 and 1792 which selected George Washington.
 After that, Congressional party or a state legislature party caucus selected the party's presidential candidates.
 Nationally, these caucuses were replaced by the party convention starting in 1832 following the lead of the Anti-Masonic Party 1831 convention.

 The term caucus is frequently used to discuss the procedures used by some states to select presidential nominees such as the Iowa caucuses, the first of the modern primary presidential election cycle, and the Texas caucuses.
 Since 1980 such caucuses have become, in the aggregate, an important component of the nomination process.